TheThobi/PTCGCheckFriend/README.md

 - On the bottom right you should see a button with a "+", click it until it does not ask you to change permissions anymore
 - Start PocketTCG and click the little "Check" icon, to stop it simply increase the volume

+# Issues

+Feel free to increase the waiting times if your phone is pretty slow when opening menus

+If it does not manage to check when a new friend appears, dm me on discord your screen resolution (username : thobi)